JPLee01/pandas-project/README.md

 ```

 #### To create a Text File and Save the Results of the Analysis.py to it
-In oder to create a text file and save the results to it we make use of the [Sys](https://docs.python.org/3/library/sys.html) module within Python.<sup>[7](#myfootnote7)</sup>
+In order to create a text file and save the results to it we make use of the [Sys](https://docs.python.org/3/library/sys.html) module within Python.<sup>[7](#myfootnote7)</sup>
-1. Fist at the begining of the program we import the sys module:
+1. First at the beginning of the program we import the sys module:
 ```
 import sys
 ```
-2. This the allows the use of the sys.stdout and write function to create a text file called "Analysis.txt" and allows the results of the Analysis.py programe to be written into the Analysis.txt.
+2. This then allows the use of the sys.stdout and write function to create a text file called "Analysis.txt" and allows the results of the Analysis.py program to be written into the Analysis.txt.
 An opening sentance is inserted explaining that the following are results of the analysis of the Iris Data Set:
 ```
 sys.stdout = open("Analysis.txt", "w")
 print ("The following is the results of the analysis of the Iris Data Set")